Skip to content

 1. Data loss: Defragmentation involves moving large amounts of data around the drive.
 If the process is interrupted (e.g., by a power outage), it could result in data loss.

 2. Shortening SSD lifespan: SSDs have a finite number of write cycles.
 Defragmentation involves many write operations, which can unnecessarily wear out the drive.
+Samsung’s technical documentation recommends against unnecessary write operations to preserve SSD longevity.

 3. Time-consuming process: Defragmentation can take several hours, during which you can’t use your Mac.
+In our testing, a 1TB drive with moderate fragmentation took several hours to complete.

 Given these risks and the built-in optimization of macOS, manual defragmentation should only be considered as a last resort for older Macs with HDDs experiencing significant performance issues.

-Steps to Safely Defrag a Mac (If Necessary)
+#Steps to Safely Defrag a Mac (If Necessary)

 If you’ve determined that defragmentation might be beneficial for your Mac with an HDD, follow these steps: